aws-powertools/powertools-lambda-typescript/docs/features/event-handler/appsync-graphql.md

 ### Exception Handling

 You can use the **`exceptionHandler`** method with any exception.
-This allows you to handle a common exception outside your resolver.
+This allows you to handle common errors outside your resolver and return a custom response.

-When using exception handlers, you'll also need to configure your AppSync response mapping template to properly handle the custom error responses.
+You can use a VTL response mapping template to detect these custom responses and forward them to the client gracefully.

 === "Exception Handling"

-    ```typescript hl_lines="11-13 16-18"
+    ```typescript hl_lines="11-18 21-23"
     --8<-- "examples/snippets/event-handler/appsync-graphql/exceptionHandling.ts"
     ```